axibase/atsd-use-cases/python-budget/README.md

 GROUP BY date_format(time,'yyyy')
 ```

-For multi-line queries in the Python interface, define a variable `q = """`, Then multi-line queries may be made.
+For multi-line queries in the Python interface, define a variable `q = """`, so multi-line queries may be made.
 Close the query with `"""`.
-The complete query will be thus:
+The complete query will be:

 ```python
 >>> q = """